Harriet Brenner-Gettleman, CMRS, CRI

 Joan has always taken an active interest in her students and believes one cannot educate the mind without first opening the heart.

-Joan has since joined the staff at Realtime Center For Learning and has become a highly effective contributor to the administration as well as a skilled teaching instructor.
+Joan joined the staff at Realtime Center For Learning in 2009 and has become a highly effective contributor to the administration as well as a skilled high speed teaching instructor.

 Mindy Perlish, CSR, Instructor and Life Coach